 Coos County Public Water System

-The State OHA Drinking Water Program contacts with CCHP to assist local public water systems operators maintain safe potable water.
-CCPH works with systems solely using ground water and serving a population of no more than 3300 and one of the following definitions for a public water system.
+The State OHA Drinking Water Program contacts with CHW to assist local public water systems operators maintain safe potable water.
+CHW works with systems solely using ground water and serving a population of no more than 3300 and one of the following definitions for a public water system.

 schools, hospitals, and work places.